Migarve55/CMinusMinus/README.md

  - If/Else
  - While
- - For: like the old versions of C, you can not
+ - For: like the old versions of C, you can not declare the iterated variable inside the for, it has to be outside.

 ## Basic types